coryan/coryan.github.io/_posts/2017-01-08-on-benchmarking-part-2.md

 are testing.
 This is similar to how you setup your mocks in a unit test, and in fact you may setup mocks for your benchmark too.
-In the case of `array_based_order_book_side<>` one wants to build that synthetic list of operations before the system starts measuring the performance of the class.
+In the case of our example (`abobs<>`) one wants to build a synthetic list of operations before the system starts measuring the performance of the class.
-Building that list is expensive, and do certainly you want to include it the measurement of the class itself; in general, microbenchmarks should not measure or report the time required to setup their test environment.
+Building that list is expensive, and you certainly do not want to include it the measurement of the class itself; in general, microbenchmarks should not measure or report the time required to setup their test environment.